 Don’t spend a fortune to start your blog!
 Invest slowly in great resources and reinvest profits.

 - When I started Bren Did I made a small initial investment from our savings to get my blog started.
 (I spent $300-500 a year to get my blog set-up, get a better camera and accessories, and purchase classes/books to learn more about blogging.)

 My Favorite Blogging Resources

-BlueHost is the web host I used to start Bren Did.
-(A web host is like a big file cabinet you rent to hold your blog’s information.)
-I recommend the Starter Plan for bloggers who are just starting out because it is cheap and has both phone and online customer support.
+- BlueHost is the web host I used to start Bren Did. () I recommend the Starter Plan for people who are just dipping thier toes into the blogging pond because it is cheap and has both phone and online customer support.
 (BlueHost also includes a free domain name with new accounts, you gotta love that deal!)

 Bloggers use a content management system or CMS to create and manage thier blog.
 (A CMS is like a printing press that publishes your blog onto the internet.)
 There are a few CMS options (WordPress, Blogger, Tumblr) but WordPress is the most popular way to go.
 It’s the software I picked for BrenDid.com because it’s easy to use and can be used to earn money.
 You can install the FREE WordPress software directly onto your BlueHost account, so you don’t have to purchase or download anything.

 You’ll install WordPress on your blog host account simply follow the steps provided by the host.

 - Make sure to write down your Admin URL, Username, and Password.
 You’ll need them to log onto your blog!